 (i) On reaching a decision on any disciplinary matter, the Registrar and Secretary (who may elect to appoint a nominee to act on his or her behalf, and at his or her discretion consult with any relevant Head of Department, Head of College or supervisor), may fine a student up to £500 and/or exclude a student for up to 3 days from the whole or any part of the University or its precincts.

-(j) In addition to a fine, students found to have perpetrated disciplinary offences may be directed by the relevant Investigating Officer to pay compensation to cover some or all of the cost of any damage caused by his or her offences and/or toattend relevant training and/or take appropriate restorative measures as required.
+(j) In addition to a fine, students found to have perpetrated disciplinary offences may be directed by the Head of College, Head of Department or Registrar and Secretary, as appropriate to pay compensation to cover some or all of the cost of any damage caused by his or her offences and/or toattend relevant training and/or take appropriate restorative measures as required.

 (k) Failure to pay any fine imposed, or to respect an exclusion, could be treated as a separate disciplinary offence.